Health Requirements and Technical Standards

 Immunizations

-Students who project themselves as future health care professionals are obligated to protect their health and the health of their future patients.
-All matriculating students at KCU are required to be vaccinated in accordance with the Centers for Disease Control and Prevention (CDC) immunization guidelines.
-These guidelines change and are updated periodically, and applicants and students are expected to be knowledgeable regarding the current CDC guidelines for health care workers found on their website: www.cdc.gov.
-KCU students are responsible for maintaining a current and thoroughly documented oļ¬ƒcial record of immunizations.
+All matriculating and enrolled students at KCU are required to be vaccinated in accordance with the Centers for Disease Control and Prevention (CDC) immunization guidelines.
+These guidelines change and are updated periodically.
+Students are expected to be knowledgeable regarding the current CDC guidelines for health care workers.

-Applicants and enrolled students must satisfy all requirements for immunizations at the time of admission and throughout the program.
-SAAs, interacting with patients in hospitals and in clinics, are exposed to a variety of infectious agents.
+Students interacting with patients in hospitals and clinics are exposed to a variety of infectious agents.
 Although universal precautions are required in many of these encounters, the risk of infection is still increased.
-To protect the student, and to prevent the spread of disease to patients, students must satisfy the immunization requirements.
-Failure to do so will prevent matriculation or in the case of an enrolled student, lead to dismissal.
+To protect themselves and prevent the spread of disease to patients, KCU students must maintain the health requirements and provide official documentation.
+Failure to do so will prevent matriculation or in the case of an enrolled student, may lead to suspension or dismissal.

 Exposure to Pathogens

-The MHS-AA program and KCU promote the safety of students through mandatory training in universal precautions and other work-safety measures, and clinical sites provide OSHA-mandated safety and personal protection equipment (PPE).
+The MHSAA program and KCU promote the safety of students through mandatory training in universal precautions and other work-safety measures, including N95 mask fit testing.
+Clinical sites provide OSHA-mandated safety and personal protection equipment (PPE).
 In the event of a known or suspected exposure, students adhere to the protocol of either KCU student health or the clinical site, depending on the site where the exposure occurred.

 Exposures During Pregnancy

-Certain risks exist for pregnant people in healthcare environments, including exposure to communicable diseases, anesthetic gases and vapors, caustic agents, and radiation.
+Certain risks exist for pregnant people in health care environments including exposure to communicable diseases, anesthetic gases and vapors, caustic agents and radiation.
 The program will work to minimize risks for pregnant students.
-A student who knows or has reason to believe that they may be pregnant should speak with the program director as soon as possible to review the student's clinical assignments, make indicated changes and inform the clinical sites as necessary.
+A student who knows or has reason to believe that they may be pregnant should speak with the program director as soon as possible to review clinical assignments, make indicated changes and inform the clinical sites as necessary.

 Substance Abuse